Wadleigh High School for Girls

-The Wadleigh High School for Girls was established by the NYC Board of Education in 1897 and moved into its new building in Harlem in September 1902.
+The Wadleigh High School for Girls was established by the New York City Board of Education in 1897 and moved into its new building in Harlem in September 1902.
 It was the first public high school for girls in New York City.

 At the time, public secondary education for girls was considered highly novel and perhaps a bit scandalous.
 Newspapers considered it newsworthy enough to devote many stories to describing classroom scenes of girls receiving "higher" education.
 The building is shared by several schools including the Wadleigh Secondary School for the Performing and Visual Arts, the Frederick Douglass Academy II, and Success Academy Harlem West.

 Namesake

 Photograph of the Wadleigh High School for Girls from shortly after its completion in 1902.

 The school was named for Lydia Fowler Wadleigh (1817–1888), who was a pioneer in higher education for women.
 In 1856 she established the 12th Street Advanced School for Girls in the face of "bitter opposition," according to The New York Times in 1904.
 Later in her career, she assisted Thomas Hunter in the creation and was the first "Lady Superintendent" of the New York Normal College, later known as Hunter College.